Disentangled Inference for GANs with Latently Invertible Autoencoder: Disentanglement in GANs

-For a GAN model, we have $\tilde{\bm x} = g(\bm z)$, where $g$ is the generator and $\bm z$ is usually sampled from a Gaussian prior with zero mean and unit variance, i.e. $\bm z \sim \mathcal{N}(\bm 0, \bm 1)$.
-To visualize the entanglement in GANs, we randomly sample $\bm z_i$ and $\bm z_j$ and linearly interpolate between them.
-The corresponding generated samples can be attained by $\tilde{\bm x} = g(\bm z)$.
-As visualized in Figure~\ref{fig:entanglement}(a) via StyleGAN on the FFHQ database, the face identities are significantly changed during the deformation from face $\tilde{\bm x}_i$ and face $\tilde{\bm x}_j$, meaning that the faces in the $\tilde{\bm x}$-space do not change continuously with linearity in the $\bm z$-space.
-As a comparison, we establish the mapping via an intermediate latent variable $\bm y = \varphi(\bm z)$ and $\tilde{\bm x} = g(\bm y)$, as StyleGAN does, where $\varphi$ is a multilayer perceptron producing an output vector with the same dimension as $\bm z$.
-From Figure~\ref{fig:entanglement}(c), it is clear that the face path associated with $\bm y$ interpolation approaches the straight line significantly nearer than that with $\bm z$ interpolation and the corresponding generated faces vary very smoothly as shown in Figure~\ref{fig:entanglement}(b).
+To visualize the disentanglement in the GAN model for face synthesis, we randomly sample $\bm z_i$ and $\bm z_j$, and then linearly interpolate them.
+The corresponding generated faces can be obtained by $\tilde{\bm x} = g(\bm z)$.
+As visualized in Figure~\ref{fig:entanglement}(a) via StyleGAN on the FFHQ database, the face identities are significantly changed through the interpolation between face $\tilde{\bm x}_i$ and face $\tilde{\bm x}_j$.
+For example, we can clearly see the face of a young boy emerges on the interpolation path between $\tilde{\bm x}_i$ and $\tilde{\bm x}_j$, indicating that the faces in the $\tilde{\bm x}$-space do not change in a smooth and linear way in the $\bm z$-space.
+As a comparison, if the mapping network is first applied to yield two intermediate latent variables $ \bm y_i = \varphi(\bm z_i) $ and $ \bm y_j = \varphi(\bm z_j) $, then the corresponding generated faces $\tilde{\bm x} = g(\bm y)$ by \textit{linearly} interpolating between $\bm y_i$ and $\bm y_j$ vary smoothly without obvious change of face identity (Figure~\ref{fig:entanglement}(b)), as opposed to the case in the $\bm z$-space.
+To further reveal the underlying geometry, we illustrate the paths of generated faces in the image space via t-SNE~\citep{tSNE2008}.
+Figure~\ref{fig:entanglement}(d) shows that the face path associated with $\bm y$ interpolation approaches the straight line much closer than that with $\bm z$ interpolation.
+The instance in Figure~\ref{fig:entanglement}(c) is analogous to the Swiss-roll case shown in Figure~\ref{fig:toy}(d) and (e).
+In fact, this is a common phenomenon for $\bm z$ and $\bm y$ interpolations between two arbitrary faces with large variation, which is supported by quantitative comparison provided in Table~\ref{tab:Disentanglement}.
+The metric~\citep{StyleGAN18} is the average perceptual path length defined as

-In fact, this is a very common phenomenon for $\bm z$ and $\bm y$ interpolations between arbitrary two faces with large variation.
-Following~\cite{StyleGAN18}, we call the folded $\bm z$ space with respect to the generated face the entangled latent space, and that the intermediate latent space is the disentangled one.
-The entanglement for $\bm z$ incurs from GAN training with random sampling, because there is no geometric constraint to guarantee the spatial adjacency correspondence between $\bm z$ and $\tilde{\bm x}$.
-A consequence is that the spatial locations of the associated $\bm z_i$ and $\bm z_j$ are not necessarily adjacent if $\tilde{\bm x}_i$ and face $\tilde{\bm x}_j$ are perceptually similar.
-The disentanglement of the $\bm y$-space will be analyzed in section~\ref{sec:Lipschiz}